wuan/bo-android/README.md

  * selectable color schemes

 ### Version 0.6
- * display of stroke counts for higher zoom levels
+ * display of strike counts for higher zoom levels
  * display of raster data area extent
  * notification and vibration alarm with preference integration